 Total parenteral nutrition (TPN) has not been shown to have significant benefit for patients undergoing chemotherapy or radiation therapy regarding tolerance, response, or survival.

 Cancer cachexia is a well-known problem for many patients with advanced malignancy.
-The cause of the cachexia is multifactorial and is best managed by a multidisciplinary team that consists of an oncologist, dietitian, social worker, pharmacist, physical therapist and a mental health counselor.
+The cause of the cachexia is multifactorial and is best managed by an interdisciplinary team that consists of an oncologist, oncology nurse, dietitian, social worker, pharmacist, physical therapist, and a mental health counselor.
 The key is to recognize the problem early, when treatment is most successful.
 Even though there are many pharmacological agents that may help boost appetite, long-term studies on the effectiveness of these agents are lacking.
 At a minimum, the patient should be seen by a dietitian and a therapist.
 Improving the mood and offering supportive services may also help.
 Sadly, when cancer cachexia is advanced the outlook for most patients is poor and thus one should always try and ensure that the quality of life does not deteriorate.

 We are looking for contributors to author, edit, and peer review our vast library of review articles and multiple choice questions.
 In as little as 2-3 hours you can make a significant contribution to your specialty.
 In return for a small amount of your time, you will receive free access to all content and you will be published as an author or editor in eBooks, apps, online CME/CE activities, and an online Learning Management System for students, teachers, and program directors that allows access to review materials in over 500 specialties.